 Beef Stock Pot

 Halve, peel and chop the onion into roughly 1cm pieces.
-Peel the carrot and remove the top and bottom, cut it in half lengthways then slice into thin half moons.
+Peel the carrot and remove the top and bottom, halve it lengthways then slice into thin half moons.
 Quarter each mushroom.
-Cut the sweetheart cabbage in half lengthways, remove its triangle root, then cut into ½cm wide slices.
+Cut the sweetheart cabbage in half lengthways, remove its triangle root, then cut into ½cm thick slices.
 Peel and grate the garlic (or use a garlic press).
 Finely chop the parsley (stalks and all!).
 Drain and rinse the butter beans in a colander.

-Cut each sausage into five pieces.
-Heat a drizzle of oil in a large saucepan on medium-high heat.
+Take the butter out of the fridge so it can come up to room temperature.
+Preheat your oven to 220°C. Chop each sausage into five pieces.
+Put a drizzle of oil in a large saucepan on medium-high heat.
 Once hot, add the sausage pieces.
-Cook, stirring occasionally, until they are nice and brown, 8-9 mins
+Cook, stirring occasionally, until they are nice and brown, 8-9 mins.

-Add the onion and carrot to the pan with the sausages.
+Add the onion and carrot to the pan with the sausage.
 Cook for 5 mins.
-Then add the mushrooms, half the garlic, the dried oregano, a pinch of salt and a good grind of black pepper.
-Stir together and cook until the mushrooms are browned, about 5 more mins
+Add the mushrooms, half the garlic, a pinch of salt and a good grind of black pepper.
+Stir together and cook until the mushrooms are browned, about 5 more mins.

-Add the white wine vinegar to the pan and allow it to evaporate (1-2 mins).
-Then add the flour and stir it in.
+Add the white wine vinegar to the pan and allow it to evaporate, 1-2 mins.
+Then add the flour and stir to distribute evenly.
 Cook for 2 mins.
-Then add the water (amount specified in the ingredient list), along with the beef stock pot.
+Pour in the water (amount specified in the ingredient list), along with the beef stock pot.
 Bring to the boil, making sure the stock pot has dissolved, then turn the heat to low and add the butter beans.
 Simmer for 10 mins, stirring occasionally.

-Meanwhile, add the sliced cabbage to the stew and stir it in.
-Cook until it has wilted a little, about 5 mins.
+Add the sliced cabbage to the stew and stir it in.
+Cook until the cabbage is soft, 5-7 mins.
 When the garlic ciabatta is ready, remove from the oven and cut each piece into eight chunks.
 Stir the remaining parsley through the stew and serve in bowls with the garlic croutons on top.
+Enjoy!